OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

     - Clojure is a JVM-compatible LISP-like language.
 LISP is the ancestor of all Functional Programming languages.
     If you do not know it yet, do give it a look.
 There is a good chance that you will be at least surprised...
 If Go feels a bit like an UFO, that one is an alien!
     Clojure is _obsesed_ with immutability.
-You just _cannot_ change the value of a variable.
+You just _cannot_ assign a new value to a variable.
 And yes, that can make sense.
 - [Processing](#processing)
     - Created by Ben Fry and Casey Reas, based on Java, in 2001.
 Beautiful.
 Available (for free) from the [Processing](https://processing.org/) site.
     - Amazing graphical capabilities (but not only), with a simple user interface, easy to access.
 I like it.<br/>